darron/gitshapage/README.md

-Creates a page located at /version.txt with the git SHA of the release after a Capistrano deploy.
+Creates a page located in the public directory with the git SHA of the release after a Capistrano deploy.

 That's all it does.

 If you're using bundler - put this in your Gemfile:

-`gem "gitshapage", "0.0.3", :require => false`
+`gem "gitshapage", "0.0.5", :require => false`

 Put this in your config/deploy.rb:

 `require "gitshapage"`
+`set :gitshapage_url, 'put-your-page-name-here.txt'`

 After deploy:restart it will create the page.